Maximizing the Minimalism or vice versa-

 As of late some issues in the aesthetic realm have been raising concerns in print (The New York Times) and (The New Yorker Magazine) and on social media.
 Considerations of beauty are also meshing with the pragmatics of housing and city planning.
 Most of these concerns are very pertinent, valid and engaging, as they confront issues of community, history and how art is viewed.
 This dovetailing of various categories may not come up on everyone’s radar, so I thought I would share my impressions here.
 These issues are from publications and locales separated by location such as the Frick Museum in NYC and Ithaca, NY and my hometown, Wyalusing, PA.

 The springboard or starting point for this essay is from the publicity documenting the temporary move the Frick Museum in NYC is making from their historic and ornate digs in the mansion of the erstwhile owner, Henry Clay Frick on Park Avenue.
-While the museum is undergoing major renovations the entire collection has now been moved the former Whitney Museum a few blocks uptown on Madison Avenue.
+While the museum is undergoing major renovations the entire collection has now been moved to the former Whitney Museum a few blocks uptown on Madison Avenue.
 Therein lies the rub.

 This contrast of exhibition spaces could not be more stark.
 It may be of little concern to most who read this, but for museum goers it presents quite a conundrum.
 The two camps are locking down, but so far being respectful of opinions.

 I love the Frick and have been going there for decades.
 Aside from the superb collection of some of the masterpieces of realistic painting and sculpture, there is of course the setting and context.
 It is a sumptuous museum that is quiet, not too big, and softly lit with skylights.
-There is also a rule of no photos allowed, which is wonderful as these days the hordes in the Louvre and elsewhere can be positively aggressive and extremely disturbing.
+There is also a rule of no photos allowed, which is wonderful as these days the hordes in some museums, like the Louvre and elsewhere can be positively aggressive and extremely disturbing.
 I recall this issue being bandied about in art magazines several years ago.
 And the argument in favor of allowing photos was that the guards were spending all their energies scolding visitors to stop with the selfies and other photos instead of protecting the art.
 Anyway I digress.